camunda/camunda-docs/versioned_docs/version-1.3/self-managed/iam/getting-started/docker/setup-environment.md

 In this part of the tutorial, we'll show you how you can use containerization to run the IAM application on your machine.
 Here, it is assumed you have a basic understanding of Docker Compose.

 :::tip
 Not sure what Docker Compose is?
-Check out Docker's [Overview of Docker Compose](https://docs.docker.com/compose/) guide.
+Review Docker's [Overview of Docker Compose](https://docs.docker.com/compose/) guide.
 :::

 ### Prerequisites